Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier

-We assume that the BO eigenvectors, obtained from the diagonalization of the equilibrium dynamical matrix (see Eq.~\eqref{eq:dynamical_matrix_normal_modes}), are a good approximation to the nonadiabatic ones.
-With this assumption, the real part of the dynamical matrix is diagonal in the BO basis.
-We therefore insert the expansion of atomic displacements in the BO basis (Eq.~\eqref{eq:at_displ_fourier}) into Eq.~\eqref{eq:d2Qdt2_real_space2} and express the EOMs in terms of atomic displacements in reciprocal space, namely the thermal average of the operator in Eq.~\eqref{eq:displacement_operator_reciprocal_space}.
+Under the above assumptions, the real part of the dynamical matrix is diagonal in the BO basis.
+We therefore insert the expansion of the atomic displacements in the BO basis, Eq.~\eqref{eq:at_displ_fourier}, into Eq.~\eqref{eq:d2Qdt2_real_space2} and express the equations of motion in terms of atomic displacements in reciprocal space, namely the thermal average of the operator in Eq.~\eqref{eq:displacement_operator_reciprocal_space}.

-If the crystal periodicity is preserved, the only nonzero average is at $\vb{q}=0$.
-Moreover, we neglect the time evolution of acoustic modes.
-The corresponding equation reads:
+If crystal periodicity is preserved, the only nonzero average occurs at $\vb{q}=0$.
+Moreover, we neglect the time evolution of the acoustic modes.
+The corresponding equation reads